minahabibm/Social-Media-Scraper/README.md

 # Social Media Scraper

-This a social media scraper, completed for Topcoder challenge, used to extract tweets from twitter API for specific brand name with description and feedback.
+This is a social media scraper; a completed Topcoder challenge.
+Used to extract tweets from Twitter API with a specific brand name, description and feedback.

-The CLI tool will start by creating a mongo databse, connect, and restore to it from backup file.
-Then extract the brand names with feedbacks and descriptions. contruct a GET request to the twitter API, and save the responses to a new document with a name social media to that specific brand and add the tweets.
+The CLI tool will begin by creating a Mongo database, to connect and restore data from backup file.
+Next, extract the brand names, feedbacks and descriptions from restored data.
+Contruct a GET request to the Twitter API.
+Then, save the responses to a new document with the name "socialMedia" to that specific brand and add the tweets.

 ## Technology Stack
-* NodeJS
+* Node.JS
 * Mongo
 * Twitter API